dochkavurdalaka/JavaGame/README.md

 # JavaGame
-Simple Java multiplayer game created with use of JavaFX Class MulThrGameServer implements a multi-client server, to which clients connect.
+Simple Java multiplayer game created, using JavaFX.
+Class MulThrGameServer implements a multi-client server, to which clients connect.
 Class HelloApplication implements a client, which can connect to server.
 Class MulCliGameController implements a handler, which update graphic form, used by client. hello-view.fxml describes this graphic form on FXML language

 First, server starts working.
-After that, clients are connectecting to him.
+After that, clients connect to him.
 Client should run the application:
 ![image](https://github.com/dochkavurdalaka/JavaGame/assets/30550066/ed313a2d-412b-47b6-a79b-2da0e97d1df6)

 Clients should push start game button to start playing.
-After that client see his position is marked by red triangle and form shows his gamer id:
+After that, client connects to server and his position in the graphic form becomes marked by red triangle and form shows his gamer id:
 ![image](https://github.com/dochkavurdalaka/JavaGame/assets/30550066/e9c6b8ac-1b3f-4dea-a4a8-9a6f627a38e7)

 After all clients connected, circles start to moving and client can shot an arrow or pause game: